JoanRiosiPla/communopoly/README.md

 Monopoly but Communist!
 Printable!
 Based on the NRB modification.

+Keep in mind we qre still testing this, found errors:
+- Train, water and chernovile cards missing
+- Discrepancy in the rules.
+- Stoy text is wrong

 # Credits
 Made by Joan Rios and by Laia Rios
 - Original Board: https://codepen.io/johnnycopes/pen/yzQyMp